 The ideal candidate will have most, if not all, of these requirements:

-- Perform activities such as standing or sitting for extended periods of time
+- Perform activities such as sitting or standing for extended periods of time

 - Work in a facility that contains industrial hazards including heat, cold, noise, fumes, strong magnets, lead (Pb), high voltage, high current, pressure systems, and cryogenics